satwikkansal/wtfpython/README.md

 #### Explanation

-A raw string literal, where the backslash doesn't have the special meaning, as indicated by the prefix r.
-What it actually does, though, is simply change the behavior of backslashes, so they pass themselves and the following character through.
+- In a raw string literal, as indicated by the prefix `r`, the backslash doesn't have the special meaning.
+- What the interpreter actually does, though, is simply change the behavior of backslashes, so they pass themselves and the following character through.
 That's why backslashes don't work at the end of a raw string.

 ---